codio/site/source/docs/quickstart/tkinter.html.md

 ## From scratch
 For those of you who want to add Tkinter support to an existing Codio project, you should follow the steps below.
-Adding the XServer component will add support for more any application that writes to the screen.
+Adding the XServer component will add support for any application that writes to the screen.

 ![](/img/docs/xserver-install.png)